Probability inequalities and tail estimates for metric semigroups: Introduction and main results

 At the same time, we also have theoretical motivations in mind when developing probability theory on non-linear spaces such as $\G(V)$ and beyond.
 Throughout the past century, the emphasis in probability has shifted somewhat from proving results on stochastic convergence, to obtaining sharper and stronger bounds on random sums, in increasingly weaker settings.
 A celebrated achievement of probability theory has been to develop a rigorous and systematic framework for studying the behavior of sums of (independent) random variables; see e.g.~\cite{LT}.
-In this vein, we provide \textit{unifications} of our results on graph space with those in the Banach space literature, by proving them \textit{in the most primitive mathematical framework possible}.
+In this vein, we provide \textit{unifications} of our results on graph space with those in the Banach space literature, by proving them in a more primitive mathematical framework encompassing both of these (and other) settings.
 In particular, our results apply to compact/abelian/discrete Lie groups, as well as normed linear spaces.

 For example, maximal inequalities by Hoffmann-J{\o}rgensen, L\'evy, Ottaviani--Skorohod, and Mogul'skii require merely the notions of a metric and a binary associative operation to state them.
 Thus one only needs a separable metric semigroup $\G$ rather than a Banach space to state these inequalities.
 However, note that working in a metric semigroup raises technical questions.
 For instance, the lack of an identity element means one has to specify how to compute magnitudes of $\G$-valued random variables (before trying to bound or estimate them); also, it is not apparent how to define truncations of random variables.
 The lack of inverses, norms, or commutativity implies in particular that one cannot rescale or subtract random variables.
-Thus new methods need to be developed when the minimal mathematical structure of $\G$ makes it impossible to adopt and extend the existing proofs of the aforementioned results.

-In the present work, we hope to show that the approach of working with arbitrary metric semigroups turns out to be richly rewarding in (i)~obtaining the above (and other) results for non-Banach settings; (ii)~unifying these results with the existing Banach space results in order to hold in the greatest possible generality; and (iii)~further strengthening these unified versions where possible.
+In the present work, we explain how to overcome these challenges.
+We also hope to show that the approach of working with arbitrary metric semigroups turns out to be richly rewarding in (i)~obtaining the above (and other) results for non-Banach settings; (ii)~unifying these results with the existing Banach space results in order to hold in the greatest possible generality; and (iii)~further strengthening these unified versions where possible.